 In-app events are timely events within apps and games — such as game competitions, movie premieres, livestreamed experiences, and more.
 Customers can discover your in-app events right on the App Store on iOS and iPadOS, giving you an entirely new way to showcase your events and expand their reach — whether you’d like to reach new users, keep your current users informed, or reconnect with previous users.

 Discovery on the App Store

-On iOS and iPadOS, in-app events appear across the App Store as event cards that include images or video, the event name, and a short description.
+On iOS 15 and iPadOS 15 and later, in-app events appear across the App Store as event cards that include images or video, the event name, and a short description.
 Customers can tap to open an event details page, which provides a more immersive experience with a longer event description and notes if an in-app purchase or subscription is required to participate.
 From this page, they can share your event with others — for example, via Messages or social media.
 Customers can opt in on the event card and event details page to receive a notification from the App Store when your event starts.

 Customers who don’t have your app or game can download it directly from your in-app event card or event details page.
 Once downloaded, they can tap Open to be seamlessly directed to the appropriate area within your app or game.

 In-app events appear: